-While there are many chicken illnesses out there, there’s a few whose symptoms you should know.
+Dealing with a sick chicken is never fun, but sometimes necessary.
+And while there are many chicken illnesses out there, there are a few whose symptoms you should know.

-Although there are many diseases your chicken can develop or contract, in this article I’m going to cover the most common illnesses you need to know about, their symptoms and how to treat them.
-Some are obviously more common than others, but in this article we are going to look at common chicken illnesses you might come across.
+Although there are many diseases your chicken can develop or contract, in this article I”m going to cover the most common illnesses you need to know about, their symptoms, and how to treat them.
+Some are obviously more common than others, but in this article, we are going to look at common illnesses you might come across.
 I will also touch on an illness or two that are less common, but still important to know about.

 Now before we get started, I need to make a legal disclaimer, which is that the information in this article is for educational purposes only.

-I am not a licensed vet, and the information in this podcast is reflective of my experience only.
-As always, use your best judgement and seek a qualified vet’s advice if you are concerned your chicken might be sick.
+I am not a licensed vet, and the information is reflective of my experience only.
+As always, use your best judgment and seek a qualified vet’s advice if you are concerned your chicken might be sick.

 Now, let’s get on with common chicken illnesses and symptoms you should know about.